Oakland needs Bratton's expertise

 Is this an emergency situation?
 I would think most Oaklanders would say "yes."
 I would also think most Oaklanders would welcome William Bratton in helping reducing crime.
 Bratton has had success in major U.S. cities for reducing not only crime but also violent crime.
 Should we be worried about him working for our city, one of the most violent cities in America?
 I think not.
 I am pretty sure that most Oaklanders -- not those only in Montclair and Rockridge, as the letter writer suggests, but in Fruitvale, Maxwell Park, East Oakland and other areas -- would welcome Bratton as well.

 Oakland has created a culture that is defending criminals and their actions.
 We must stop making excuses.
 Most criminals are committing crime whether the economy is good or bad.
-We have created the perfect storm for this Wild West mentality that we allow on our
+We have created the perfect storm for this Wild West mentality that we allow on our streets in Oakland.
+Enough.

 Hiring Bratton just another PR move